dootje-2004/intersystems-rest-performance/Notes.md

 * Make sure that the registry container is on the same Docker network as the REST container:
 `docker network connect intersystems-rest-demo_default zpm-registry`.

-* Get the hostname of the registry container with `docker inspect -f '{{.Config.Hostname}}' zpm-registry`.
+* If you did not specify a hostname for the registry container, get it with `docker inspect -f '{{.Config.Hostname}}' zpm-registry`.
 The hostname can also be seen in the upper-left corner of the Management Portal of the registry container.
 We need this for setting up the registry reference on the REST container.
-The Docker hostname is usually a random hexadecimal string like `8e763a6c85c1`.
+If not set explicitly, the Docker hostname is usually a random hexadecimal string like `8e763a6c85c1`.
+We specified it to be `zpm`.

 * We install the package in a separate namespace of the existing REST container.
 We expect future users to create a dedicated namespace themselves.